 Surgery is necessary in cases where bones do not remain aligned along the fracture.
 Surgery is performed to realign and stabilize the fracture fragments with a plate and screws or with pins.

 It majorly depends upon the area where plates or pins are inserted.
-Patient may be able to feel the plate through skin where there is not a lot of fat like shoulder.
-But in fatty areas, patient may not be able to feel any plate or pin.
+The patient may be able to feel the plate through the skin where there is not a lot of fat like the shoulder.
+But in fatty areas, the patient may not be able to feel any plate or pin.

 Yes.
 Rehabilitation is one of the most important parts to resume normal activities after a fracture has healed.
 It involves physical exercises to strengthen the muscles and prevent stiffness and weakness.